sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-02/drill/readme.md

 **Even number:** A natural number that is divisible by two.

 **Exponent (power, index):** A number denoted by a small numeral placed above and to the right of a numerical quantity, which indicates the number of times that quantity is multiplied by itself.
-In the case of Xn, it is said that X is raised to the power of n.
+In the case of X^n, it is said that X is raised to the power of n.
 When a and b are non-zero real numbers and p and q are integers, the following rules of power apply:

 ap x aq = ap+q;  (ap)q = apq;  (a1/n)m = am/n;  a1/2 x b1/2 = (ab)1/2.